robulouski/voidy-bootstrap/README.rst

 On larger screens, with the sidebar enabled, you get a clean and responsive 2 column layout.
 At the top there's a navbar containing page links, and jumbotron area.
-The default sidebar has category links and a tag-cloud.  `Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.
+The default sidebar has category links and optional tag-cloud.  `Font Awesome 4 <http://fontawesome.io/>`_ is used for icons.

 VoidyBootstrap is functional but deliberately minimal in terms of design.